 Gangster Suits

-What makes a gangster costume is the gangster suit, the matching hat and the shoes.
-Gangster suits are Mens Suits that are brash in design and style.
-They generally have bolder patterns like stripes with the intention of standing out in the crowd.
-These are mafia suits that are made to get noticed.
-Think of it as the Alpha male of suits.
-It is the complete package that is necessary for that old school Gangster look.
-Take a look here at our collection of double breasted suits for more options.
-For anyone who has ever been a fan of Gangster Movies, I'm pretty sure you noticed the brash looking style fashion suits that Characters playing thugs on film were wearing with their Stacy Adams Shoes.
-We would always see the Gangster villain wearing a Gangster costume that comprised of fancy suits and fancy dress shoes.
-All designed to literally stick their thumb in the eye of authority and quiet suit fashion style.
-These were not muted looking like a Pinstripe suit.
-Suits that simply could not be ignored for their eye-catching style and impossibility of blending into the crowd when what their criminal enterprises on film should be done quietly.
-This, is exactly what the street level Mafia guys always wanted and visibility which partly would end in their downfall in the movie.
-Let's face it.
-A Gangster wearing a brash looking suit whether it's brightly colored or has loud pinstripes driving a fancy luxury car that has been pimped out is going to noticed.
-That includes the Police.
-For some reason though, that never becomes a consideration for the villain and next thing you know the cops are doing overtime working on arresting this brash bold gangster.
+Shop our collection of men's gangster suits in all vintage styles and patterns to elevate your style.
+You will find classy vintage 1920s styles and 1930s-style suits for men in many fashion patterns and colors here at Contempo Suits.
+You can find our old-fashioned gangster-style suits that come in double-breasted and 3 piece styles, too.
+They generally have bolder patterns like stripes to stand out in the crowd.
+These are mafia suits made to get noticed.
+Think of it as the Alpha male of style.
+It is the complete package that is necessary for that old-school Gangster look.
+Please take a look at our collection of double-breasted suits for more options.
+For anyone who has ever been a fan of Gangster movies, I'm pretty sure you noticed the brash-looking fashion suits that characters playing thugs on film were wearing with their Stacy Adams Shoes.
+We would always see the Gangster villain wearing a Gangster costume comprising fancy suits and fancy dress shoes.
+All to stick their thumb in the eye of authority and quiet suit fashion style.
+These don't look like a Pinstripe suit.
+You must recognize them for their eye-catching style and the impossibility of blending into the crowd.
+Style is what the street-level Mafia guys always wanted visibility, which partly would end in their downfall in the movie.

-During the 1930s, Gangster movies you would have characters like James Cagney who was no ones fool rising to the top of his seedy underworld killing anyone who got in his way or who he thought was in his way wearing flashy looking Men's Suit which usually consisted of a bold striped double-breasted suit with wide lapels.
-Now this type of suit is now called gangster stripe for several reasons.
-First, most men's suits that are used for business aren't trying to have bold looking stripes on it like gangster stripes but try to have more muted looking stripes or patterns.
-You're not supposed to be loud dressing in the business world at all.
-Second, the lapels were usually wider than your general suit lapels, which immediately tell a person that you were what you like and you're not another empty suit in an office somewhere toeing the company line.
-The pants on a double-breasted style suit that James Cagney wore would also have baggy pleated pants while business suits were regular cut and flat front without pleats.
-Wearing spectator shoes was also something you would never see in an office anywhere but you would see a gangster in the movies wearing those fancy looking black and white dress shoes not giving a hoot if he stood out from the crowd because that is what he wanted to do.
+During the 1930s, Gangster movies would have characters like James Cagney, who was no one fool, rising to the top of his seedy underworld, killing anyone who got in his way or who he thought was in his way wearing looking Men's Suit which usually consisted of a bold striped double-breasted suit with wide lapels.
+This type of suit is now called gangster stripe for several reasons.
+First, most men's suits used for business don't try to have bold-looking stripes like gangster stripes; instead, they try to have more muted-looking stripes or patterns.
+You're not supposed to be loud-dressing in the business world at all.
+Second, the lapels were usually wider than your general suit lapels, which immediately tell a person that you are what you like.
+You're not another empty suit in an office toeing the company line.
+The pants on a double-breasted suit that James Cagney wore would also have baggy pleated pants, while business suits were regular cut and flat front without pleats.
+Wearing spectator shoes was also something you would never see in an office anywhere.
+Still, you would know a gangster in the movies wearing those fancy-looking black and white dress shoes, not giving a hoot if he stood out from the crowd because that is what he wanted to do.